-Although most people seem to do the new trail to old trail, I would advise to do the old trail -> new trail route.
+Although most people seem to do the new trail to old trail, I would advise doing the old trail -> new trail route.
 This is because you reach the summit quicker which happens to always be my mantra for hiking; go up fast and come down slow.
 Also, there don’t seem to be that many people, especially if you start early.
 If fact, we only saw 2 other people on the same trail as us on that day.

 07:00 Arrive at KC Hillcrest

 Getting to Mt.Batulao from Metro Manila

 By Bus: Similar to Pico de Loro, take a bus from Coastal Mall Terminal bound for Nasugbu – Lemery.
 Inform the conductor that you’ll be going to Mt.
 Batulao.

 Exit the bus when you get to Evercrest Golf Course in Lemery, Batangas.
 Travel time is roughly 2 to 3 hours depending on the traffic.

 Once you get to Evercrest, you can either walk or take a tricycle going to the jump-off point which is Php 20.00 per head.
 Walking will take around 20 minutes.